nanma80/star-polytope/AI_assisted_analysis/common_nets_between_dodec_and_great_dodec/counting_common_nets_dodecahedron_great_dodecahedron.md

 The 5,184,000 count enumerates **labeled** spanning trees: each tree is a specific subset of 11 edges of the face-adjacency graph with faces labeled 1–12.
 Two different labeled trees that are related by a symmetry of the dodecahedron produce the **same geometric net** (same 2D planar shape, up to rigid motion).

 The well-known count of **43,380 distinct nets** for the regular dodecahedron is obtained by quotienting out the symmetry group.
+Since the face-adjacency graph is identical for both polyhedra (see above), the great dodecahedron also has exactly **43,380 distinct nets**.

 ### Symmetry group